web-240-responsive-design-na/7xx/README.md

 - forced scroll bar to be hidden
 - updated snowman style to center the snowman in the screen
 - added Christmas lights

+inside out project step 702

+- added the js folder and app.js file inside it all in the assets folder
+- added the link to my js file
+- added the html and css code to make the tree
+- added js code to make duplicate copies of my tree and hill